Borwe/wasm_nvim/README.md

 There is a poor mans performance test implementation, that imitates [Bram's implementation](https://github.com/vim/vim/blob/master/README_VIM9.md) of just summing a number inside a for loop, more will be done later, but as it appears now, wasm is faster than luajit atleast on my Windows 10 machine as you can see from the results:
 ![1690628636000](./imgs/1690628636000.png)

-Wasm version is atleast 30% faster than luajit/neovim version.
+Wasm version is atleast 30% faster than luajit/neovim version, if you compile for full optimisation for example in rust, you can get even 90% boost as seen in the image.
 To run this test simply run the bellow:

 ```sh
 cargo make perf
 ```

+Requires:

-Requires `cargo-make` which can be installed by `cargo install cargo-make` .
+- `cargo-make` which can be installed by `cargo install cargo-make` .
+- `zig` to be in system path, can be installed from [Download ⚡ Zig Programming Language (ziglang.org)](https://ziglang.org/download/)

 **NOTE: Current test only runs on Windows 10.
 That's the machine I have.**